Why People Become Reclusive and Like It

 For other people, being alone feels more comfortable to them than being around other people.
 Some of them enjoy entertaining their own thoughts and hobbies without the obligation to contribute to conversations or happenings of others.
 Their privacy may be more important to them than any whim to share details of their lives.
-The prospect of sharing stories of their life tenses them up and they want to protect their privacy.
+They at have spent much of their lives catering to the needs of others and they feel a need to step away from all that and just relax and enjoy a peaceful existence.
+In some cases, the prospect of sharing stories of their life tenses them up and they want to protect their privacy.
 Whenever they share private information with others, they, often, regret it.
 Many of these people may become reclusive because they feel inadequate.
 They can't imagine why anyone would find anything they have to say interesting.
 The whole idea of being around other people who ask questions of them causes them more anxiety than joy.
 Staying inside their own home makes life easier for them.

 Reclusive Due to Feelings of Inadequacy